Loddon, Norfolk

 What Are the Schools Like in Loddon?

 For state secondary education, Hobart High School in Loddon serves the area.
 Post-16 options include Langley School’s sixth form or travel to Norwich’s colleges and sixth forms, accessible within 25 minutes.
+For independent options, Langley School is on the doorstep; our guide to private schools near Loddon compares it with the Norwich schools on fees and fit.

 How Easy Is It to Get Around Loddon?